 One of the risks of paying with plastic during Black Friday and Cyber Monday sales is that you may rack up a whole lot of debt and interest charges.
 But credit cards that offer a 0% intro APR period can give you up to 15 months to pay off your purchases interest-free.

 It’s easy to spend more than you planned during the Black Friday and Cyber Monday sales.
 So if you’ve already racked up a big balance on your credit card, you could avoid interest charges by transferring it to a credit card that offers a 0% intro APR period on balance transfers.

 With so many Black Friday and Cyber Monday deals available from international stores, it’s possible your shopping could attract a foreign transaction fee between 1% and 3% of what you spend.
 This fee can be charged if a payment is processed abroad, even if the price is shown in US dollars.
 Having a no-foreign-transaction-fee card means you get the full value of your Black Friday bargains.
 Plus, it gives you another way to save on fees when you travel abroad.

 - Store credit card.

-This type of card offers a combination of earning rewards on your purchases and getting 0% interest to pay them off.
+This type of card offers a combination of earning rewards on your purchases and typically getting 0% interest to pay them off.
 Depending on the size of your purchase, you can often get deferred financing options to pay it off interest-free in up to 24 months.
 However, you can only use the card at the store and nowhere else.
-Also, some cards won’t allow you to combine rewards and deferred financing options, so make sure you read the terms and conditions before you apply.
+Also, many store cards feature worse terms than standard reward cards, so you’ll want to weigh all of your options before choosing a card for the holidays.

 Getting a credit card is the first step.
 Once you’ve received yours, use these tips to get the most out of it.